Emotional Habits

 I sat there, squinting.

-He said the next time something happens that starts to make me upset, I tell myself, “That’s unfortunate,” or “How about that?” or some other similar calm response.
-He said it wouldn’t take me long to get out of the habit.
+He said the next time something upsets me, I tell myself, “That’s unfortunate,” or “How about that?” or another similar calm response.
+He said it wouldn’t take me long to quit the habit.

 I was disappointed.

-But over the next few days, I tried it, and it worked!
-It turns out I had simply grown accustomed to reacting to things in an angry manner.
+But I tried it over the next few days, and it worked!
+It turns out I had grown accustomed to angrily reacting to things.

 I have since learned that most of our reactions to events around us are habits.